SamirShef/Kairo/README.md

 ```

 > [!TIP]
-> If block of statements in `if` or `else` branch have only 1 statement, uou don't have to specify braces.
+> If block of statements in `if` or `else` branch have only 1 statement, you don't have to specify braces.
 For example:
 > ```C++
 > func int main()
 > {